-Only at the specified tent area.There will be a designated line which ‘crew’ cannot cross to hand out drinks,food etc.
+Only at the specified 'pit' area.There will be a designated line which ‘crew’ cannot cross to hand out drinks,food etc.

 What about the wearing of numbers?

-Your number must be visible at all times and must not be obscured by for example a rain jacket.
+Your number must be visible at all times (you will receive 2) and must not be obscured by for example a rain jacket.

 Where can I register?